riccardoklinger/Hqgis/readme.md

 If you want to use it in QGIS, please download the repository and place the content of the zip in your python plugins folder (linux: */home/USER/.local/share/QGIS/QGIS3/profiles/default/python/plugins* / win: *C:\Users\USER\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins*).
 You can also install it directly in QGIS using the [plugin from ZIP option](https://gis.stackexchange.com/questions/302196/downloading-and-saving-plugins-for-qgis-3-4)

 ## Credentials
 The plugin needs to have credentials from HERE.
-Therefore you need to register a freemium account (free of charge at [HERE.com](https://developer.here.com/).
+Therefore you need to register at least a freemium account (free of charge at [HERE.com](https://developer.here.com/) by creating a project and generate a JavaScript/REST App-Code and Id if not already generated.
-Fill in the generated app ID and app code in the credentials-tab of the plugin.
+Fill in the generated app ID and app code in the credentials-tab of the plugin and click on "save credentials".

 ![Credential Tab Hqgis](https://i.imgur.com/8kOkAHD.png)

-The credentials will be stored for convenience in a file called credentials.json in the *cred* subfolder of your Hqgis plugin folder (linux: */home/USER/.local/share/QGIS/QGIS3/profiles/default/python/plugins* / win: *C:\Users\USER\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins*).
+The credentials will be stored for convenience in a file called credentials.json in the *creds* subfolder of your Hqgis plugin folder (linux: */home/USER/.local/share/QGIS/QGIS3/profiles/default/python/plugins* / win: *C:\Users\USER\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins*).

 ## TOS / Usage
 Please take a look at the [*Terms and Contitions*](https://developer.here.com/terms-and-conditions) when using the Freemium plan (as most people might want to...).
 Furthermore:
 According to the [*Acceptable Use Policy*](https://legal.here.com/en-gb/terms/acceptable-use-policy) you're not allowed to store the results.
-Yet you can use them *cached* aka work with the memory layer for 30days max.
+Yet you can use them *cached* aka work with the memory layer for 30 days max.
-Further Questions and Answers can be found at the [*FAQ*](https://developer.here.com/faqs) page as well as the [main page of the freemium model](https://go.engage.here.com/freemium)
+Further Questions and Answers can be found at the [*FAQ*](https://developer.here.com/faqs) page as well as the [main page of the freemium model](https://go.engage.here.com/freemium).

 ## Known Limitations
 The plugin is using the [requests module](http://docs.python-requests.org/en/master/) at the current stage and is not respecting any proxy settings from QGIS.